shaunsmith/functionslab/3-1-SetupEnv.md

 1. This is your OCI private key, public key and fingerprint.

-2. Login to OCI Phoenix Console > Object Store > select `workshop-100` compartment > Buckets > Go to the `workshop-prereqs` bucket and download your public and private keys.
+2. Login to OCI Phoenix Console > Object Store > Select `workshop` compartment > Buckets > Go to the `workshop-prereqs` bucket and download your public and private keys.
 Overwrite empty key files in the [keys](keys) folder with the actual key files you downloaded from the storage bucket.

 2. Make a note of the full path of your private key file.